Japan–Trinidad and Tobago relations: Economic relations

 Trinidad and Tobago and Japan have a long and fruitful business and commercial relationship.
 Some Japanese major trade firms have engaged in joint activities with local firms.
 Trade between TT and Japan has expanded significantly in recent years.

 In 2014, Trinidad and Tobago's primary export products to Japan were liquified natural gas and cacao, comprising approximately 11.28 billion yen (US$91.5 million) of trade revenue.
 Japan's primary exports to Trinidad and Tobago, including automobiles, power generation units and parts, and rubber tires, constituted 21.84 billion yen (US$177.2 million) worth of trade revenue for Japan.

-During the 2014 visit by Prime Minister Abe to Trinidad and Tobago, Prime Minister Persad-Bissessar expressed her expectation for further investment from Japanese enterprises.
+During the 2014 visit by Prime Minister Shinzo Abe to Trinidad and Tobago, Prime Minister Kamla Persad-Bissessar expressed her expectation for further investment from Japanese enterprises.
 Persad-Bissessar also expressed her interest in triangular cooperation with CARICOM and Japan in order to provide Japanese technical and economic assistance to other CARICOM member states through Trinidad and Tobago.